yanesadam/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+# Basics of shell commands

+Find here the main shell commands you can directly run for different purposes (the name of the file describes what the command does)